 Credit card debt

 Like with other kinds of debt, credit card companies will bill your estate to cover your debt, meaning they will sell your stuff and use the cash to pay it off.
 However, credit card debt takes a back seat to mortgages and auto loans, which will be paid off first.
 Mortgages can be paid off by selling the house, and auto loans can be paid off by selling the car, but credit card debt is not backed by an asset.
-Therefore, if all of your things are sold off to pay for your mortgage and auto loan first, nothing will be left to pay off your credit card debt, and the lenders will be out of luck.
+Therefore, if all of your things are sold off to pay for your mortgage and auto loan first, nothing will be left to pay off your credit card debt.

 Debt: the worst kind of inheritance

-If a family member is a joint cardholder on your credit card, meaning they co-signed for the card, then that family member will be responsible for the remaining credit card debt after you die.
-Likewise, if you have a spouse and live in a community property state, your spouse may be liable for your debt that was created during your marriage.
+If a family member is a joint cardholder on your credit card, meaning they co-signed for the card, that family member will be responsible for the remaining credit card debt after you die.
+Likewise, if you have a spouse and live in a community property state, your spouse may be liable for debt created during your marriage.

 What you can do: